-If you feel the applications of a particular software package will not help you manage your property, that adding a particular guest service will not increase guest satisfaction, that no significant savings will result from producing more sophisticated accounting reports, or that the arrangement of historical information about guests will not be beneficial, then you should not adopt that PMS.
-You control the software selection; its function is to help you do a better job.
+Each software package offers numerous features; it is important to choose one package that is most appropriate for your needs.
+Software on the market today includes those guest service, accounting, and information options that are standard in the hotel industry.
+Investigate the guest service features, accounting options, and information applications to determine which PMS is best for your property.
+If you feel that the applications of a particular software package will not help you manage your property, that adding a particular guest service will not increase guest satisfaction, that no significant savings will result from producing more sophisticated accounting reports, or that the arrangement of historical information about guests will not be beneficial, then you should not adopt that particular PMS.
+You control the software selection; its function is to assist you in doing a better job.
 Only you can decide which applications are most useful in your facility.
 Some of the more common options for various departments are listed in Figure 4-3.